nprmedia/npr-media/README.md

 ## Binary-free assets

 This repo contains no binary images.
 Visual elements are created with CSS or sourced remotely to keep the project lightweight.

+## Static images

+If you wish to add your own graphics, place them in `public/images/`.
+The folder is kept in version control using a `.gitkeep` file so you can drop images in as needed without altering the project structure.